ecorov/ecorov.github.io/_posts/2017-08-05-brushless-motor.md

 ~~~

-Note: theoretically, the motor should start when the PWM cycle is longer than 1ms , but due to different quality of the motor, some of them will not spin until they receive a higher voltage signal.
-You can start with BM.ChangeDutyCycle(50.5) , and increase with a step *1* to see when your motor start to spin.
-If your motor didn’t spin, one reason could be your ESC doesn’t work.
+Note: theoretically, the motor should start when the PWM cycle is longer than 1000us , but due to different quality of the motor, some of them will not spin until they receive a higher voltage signal.
+You can start with `BM.ChangeDutyCycle(50.5)`, and increase with a **step 1.0** to see when your motor start to spin.
+If your motor never  spin, anothr reason could be your ESC doesn’t work at all.